rolandbernard/thesis-axiom-weakening/notes/Thesis/Questions.md

     Monitor all execution times and number of reasoner calls.
 Save all the inconsistent and repaired ontologies created.

     Ontologies: Find them on OntoHub.

+- [x]  Is there a template?
+- [x]  What should I put into the introduction?
+- [x]  How long is it allowed to get?
+- [x]  What is important?